l-io-n/AI-Resources/Research and Testing/Simple Context 2 Guide.md

 * `/max` maximizes the HUD.
 * `/debug` toggles debugging mode which outputs modified context to HUD.
 * `/config` toggles display of the configuration menu (enable/disable signposts, paragraph spacing etc).
+* `!` exits any menu.
+If changes were made, a `y/n` prompt will appear to confirm saving of changes made.
+* `>` and `<` moves the current selection forward (down) or back (up) the list of menu options.
+* `>>` and `<<` moves the current selection to the next or previous menu page.
+* `#0` will move the current selection to the label option, or first (top) of the list of menu options.
+<br />Entering any number except 0 will move the current selection to the nth option in the list counting from the top.

 ###### Context Definition
 Commands for creating and tweaking of context-related content, with examples.
 Each has a graphical menu to guide you through the process.
 * `/e` or `/entry John` creates or loads the world info entry with the label "John".
 * `/r` or `/rel John` opens the relationship menu for "John".
 * `/t` or `/title ex wife` creates or loads the title with the label "ex wife".